 Nitric oxide was measured simultaneously with NO_2 at the Welby, CAMP, La Casa, I-25 Globeville, I-25 Denver, and Rocky Flats sites.
-Table 3.1 shows the maximum and average NO concentrations measured in Colorado in 2019.
-Without national standards with which to compare these numbers, they are presented here for informational purposes only, and are considered by APCD to be consistent with recent historical nitric oxide concentrations.
+Table 3.1 shows the maximum and average NO concentrations measured in Colorado in 2022.
+Without national standards with which to compare these numbers, they are presented here for informational purposes only, and are considered by APCD to be consistent with recent historical nitric oxide concentrations (the I-25 site does not have long-term historical data to compare, as it was installed in June of 2013).

-Table 3.1: Summary of average and maximum one-hour nitric oxide values measured at APCD monitoring sites in 2019.
+Table 3.1: Summary of average and maximum one-hour nitric oxide values measured at APCD monitoring sites in 2022.